 Istanbul hosts more than ten million tourists every year.
-For this reason, one of the biggest income sources of Istanbul is tourism.
+For this reason, tourism is one of the biggest income sources in Istanbul.

 In 2018, Istanbul was visited by 13 million 430 thousand tourists.
 It is estimated that each tourist spent an average of 660 dollars in Istanbul and Istanbul earned 8.6 Billion USD of tourism revenue.

 Top 8 Nations that visited Istanbul the most

 Consumer prices are always rising, and the Turkish Lira is devaluing.
 Depreciation of the Turkish Lira is the standard norm for Turkey.

 For decades, Turkey has had an inflation rate between 10-%40 per year.
 In 2022, inflation is still rising, and Turkey may enter a hyperinflation cycle.